golanlevin/lectures/lecture_expanded_body/readme.md

 ## Extrapolating the Dynamic Human Form<br />

-Version: 26 November 2017
+Created: 26 November 2017

 *Over the past 150 years, a variety of scientific and artistic work has sought creative new ways of understanding, visualizing, and expanding our concept of the dynamic human form.
-This work has operated both analytically and expressively — often with the aid of new technologies (such as cinema and computers) and new languages (such as visual abstraction).
-This article compiles some chronologies of how the appearance and movement of the human form have been extended.*
+This work has operated both analytically and expressively — often with the aid of new technologies (such as cinema and computers) and new artistic languages (such as visual abstraction).
+This article compiles some chronologies of ways in which the appearance and movements of the human body have been extended.*

 ### Precursors: Chronophotography

-In the 1880s, roughly fifty years after the invention of chemical photography, improvements to camera technologies (such as shorter exposure times, and electrical timers) enabled the first *chronophotographic* studies of human and animal motion. investigations by hybrid photographer-inventors like Étienne-Jules Marey and Eadweard Muybridge set the stage for the development of cinema in the early 1890s by Thomas Edison and others.
+In the 1880s, roughly fifty years after the invention of chemical photography, improvements to camera technologies (such as shorter exposure times, and electrical timers) enabled the first *chronophotographic* studies of human and animal motion.
+Investigations by hybrid photographer-inventors like Étienne-Jules Marey and Eadweard Muybridge set the stage for the later development of cinema, in the early 1890s, by Thomas Edison and others.

 [**Étienne-Jules Marey**](https://en.wikipedia.org/wiki/%C3%89tienne-Jules_Marey) (1830-1904) was a French scientist, physiologist and chronophotographer.
 In 1883, he developed this [*Motion capture suit*](), whose skeletal markers show a striking resemblance to today's motion capture systems:<br />
 [![](images/etienne_jules_marey_suit_1883.jpg)]()